Ridley Scott: Personal life

 Scott was married to Felicity Heywood from 1964 to 1975.
 The couple had two sons, Jake and Luke, both of whom work as directors in Scott's production company, Ridley Scott Associates.
 Scott later married advertising executive Sandy Watson in 1979, with whom he had a daughter, Jordan Scott, also a director, and divorced in 1989.
 In 2015 he married actress Giannina Facio, whom he has cast in all his films since White Squall except American Gangster and The Martian.
 He divides his time between homes in London, France, and Los Angeles.

 His eldest brother Frank died, aged 45, of skin cancer in 1980.
 His younger brother Tony, who was also his business partner in their company Scott Free, died on 19 August 2012 at the age of 68 after jumping from the Vincent Thomas Bridge which spans Los Angeles Harbor, after an originally disputed long struggle with cancer.
 Before Tony's death, he and Ridley collaborated on a miniseries based on Robin Cook's novel Coma for A&E. The two-part miniseries premiered on A&E on 3 September 2012, to mixed reviews.

 Scott has dedicated several of his films in memory of his family: Blade Runner to his brother Frank, Black Hawk Down to his mother, and The Counselor and Exodus: Gods and Kings to his brother Tony.
 Ridley also paid tribute to his late brother Tony at the 2016 Golden Globes, after his film, The Martian, won Best Motion Picture – Musical or Comedy.

-In 2013, Scott stated that he is an atheist.
-Although when asked by the BBC in a September 2014 interview if he believes in God, Scott replied:
+In 2013 Scott told The New York Times that he was an atheist.
+Although when asked by the BBC, in a September 2014 interview, if he believed in God, Scott replied:

 I'm not sure.
 I think there's all kinds of questions raised... that's such an exotic question.
 If we looked at the whole thing practically speaking, the Big Bang occurred and then we go through this evolution of millions, billions of years where, by coincidence, all the right biological accidents came out the right way.
 To an extent, that doesn't make sense unless there was a controlling decider or mediator in all of that.
 So who was that?
 Or what was that?
 Are we one big grand experiment in the basic overall blink of the universe, or the galaxy?
 In which case, who is behind it?